A festive holiday cookie: pistachio cherry biscotti ~ by Deanna Segrave-Daly, RD

 Disclosure: Cumberland Packing Corp. compensated The Recipe ReDux (co-owned by ReganMillerJones, Inc. and Teaspoon Communications), to sponsor this recipe contest.
 We are therefore not eligible to win prizes associated with the contest.
 My thoughts and opinions are my own.

 When it comes time for holiday gifts or even general cooking making, my go-to is always biscotti.
-I got into making them years ago from a Cooking Light recipe for Coffee & Hazelnut Biscotti and then I just started experimenting with different flavors (snickerdoodle is probably the most popular one I make.)
+I got into making them years ago from a Cooking Light recipe for Coffee and Hazelnut Biscotti and then I just started experimenting with different flavors (snickerdoodle is probably the most popular one I make.)

 This time, our Recipe ReDux members have been challenged by the folks at In the Raw to come up with a holiday baked good or adapt a favorite holiday recipe using their new Monk Fruit In The Raw Bakers Bag.
 And since every December, I’m making several batches of pistachio cherry biscotti, I thought I’d see how my recipe would work using this zero-calorie sweetener.